 Jaakko Nousiainen, "Politiikan huipulla.
 Ministerit ja ministeriöt Suomen parlamentaarisessa järjestelmässä," Porvoo: Werner Söderström Osakeyhtiö, 1992, p.
 163.

-France

-Score 9
+Score 9 In contrast to Germany, for instance, sectoral ministers have limited independent scope for maneuver.
 Line ministers have to inform the prime minister of all their projects.
-Strong discipline is imposed even at the level of public communication level, and this rule is reinforced by the attitude of the media, which tend to cover any slight policy difference as the expression of political tension or party divergence.
+Strong discipline is imposed even at the level of public communication level, and this rule is reinforced by the attitude of the media, which tend to judge any slight policy difference as the expression of political tension or party divergence.
 Not only the Prime Minister's Office (PMO) oversees the policy process but also his cabinet assistants, in each area, supervise, liaise and coordinate with their counterparts in line ministries about the content, timing and political sequences of a project.
-The secretary-general of the PMO (as well as his counterpart at the Elysée) operates in the shadow, but he is one of the most powerful actors within that machinery.
+The secretary-general of the PMO (as well as his counterpart at the Élysée) operates in the shadow, but he is one of the most powerful actors within that machinery.
 He can step in if the coordination or control process at that level has failed to stem the expression of differences within the government.
 Traditionally the secretary-general is a member of the Conseil d'État and - in spite of the fact that he could be fired at any time for any reason - there is a tradition of continuity and stability beyond the fluctuation and vagaries of political life.
 It has to be added that given the presidential character of the Fifth Republic, the same type of control is exerted by the President's Office in coordination with the PMO.
-In practice, the two general secretaries are the most powerful civil servants whose opinions might prevail on ministry choices.
+In practice, the two general secretaries are the most powerful civil servants whose opinions might often prevail on ministry choices.

-Ireland

-Score 9

-The Prime Minister's Office is involved in legislative and expenditure proposals.
-The process is a highly interactive with much feedback between the line ministries, the Prime Minister's Office and the Office of the Attorney General.
+The Taoiseach's Office is involved in legislative and expenditure proposals.
+The process is highly interactive with much feedback between the line ministries, the Taoiseach's Office and the Office of the Attorney General.
 The Department of Finance has considerable input into all proposals with revenue or expenditure implications.
 Any significant policy items have to be discussed in advance with the Department of the Taoiseach.
 The Cabinet Handbook lays out detailed procedural rules for the discussion of policy proposals and the drafting of legislation.
-It is publicly available on the website of the Department of the Taoiseach.
+It is publicly available on the website of the Department of the Taoiseach (Gov, 2006).

-As in many countries, the Department of Finance is a lot more than a regular "line ministry."
+As in many countries, the Department of Finance is a lot more than a regular line ministry.
+For most of the history of the state, it has been the first among equal government ministries.
 The procedures state:

 "As a matter of principle, the sanction of the minister for finance is required for all expenditure.
 In any proposal for new legislation, it should be made clear that the sanction of the Minister for Finance is required to incur any expenditure under the legislation.
 Neither the voting of money by Dáil Éireann, nor the inclusion of an allocation in an Estimate constitutes sanction."
 (Department of Finance 2008: Public Financial Procedures).

-New Zealand

-Score 9

-If line ministries prepare a policy proposal, they are obliged to consult other ministries that are affected, as well as the coordinating units, the Department of Prime Minister and Cabinet (DPMC), the Treasury and the State Services Commission.
-There are clear guidelines that govern the coordination of policy formulation in the core executive.

-Citation: